pytools4dart/pytools4dart/docs/user_guides/05_object_3d.md

 ## Simple simulation

-The folloowing code produces a simple RGB simulation with that rectangle 3m over the ground.
+The following code produces a simple RGB simulation with that rectangle 3 m over the ground.

 ```python